 - Make sure that POS mapping has been assigned to each item and modifier within the Olo Company Menu.

 Any item/modifier that needs to be live on a store menu must be mapped to an entity type/ID.
 Items/modifiers that are live on a store menu with no mapping set will cause order failures.
-This article lists out mapping instructions for various POS types.
+This section lists out mapping instructions for various POS types.
 If you would like mapping instructions for a POS type that is currently not listed in the article, reach out to us.

 - Update each store's POS database with relevant pricing.